Boulder Creek Floodplain Mapping Update

 Planning Board Public Hearing - March 15, 2012

 The Planning Board voted 4-0 to recommend approval of the flood mapping study.

 Water Resources Advisory Board (WRAB) Public Hearing - Feb.
 27, 2012

 Please Note: These maps may not be completely comprehensive due to data limitations.
-Staff will continue to make enhancements and modifications as the floodplain mapping process moves forward.
+Staff will continue to make enhancements and modifications as needed.

-Please note: Boulder Slough hydraulic modeling has been suspended to allow the project team to focus on the more critical work associated with the Boulder Creek floodplain.
+Please note: Boulder Slough hydraulic modeling was not included in this mapping effort to allow the project team to focus on the more critical work associated with the Boulder Creek floodplain.
 The Boulder Slough is the old-flow path of Boulder Creek that separates from the Boulder Creek floodplain at approximately 17th Street and joins the South Goose Creek floodplain east of Foothills Parkway.
 The Boulder Slough floodplain is being studied as a separate effort.